ba-st/Community/docs/CodingStandards.md

 ## Releasing a new version

-If the changes doesn't break the backwards compatibility:
+If the changes don't break backwards compatibility:
 - Issue a pull request with `release-candidate` as the source, targeted to the last major version branch
-- After all the checks passed and the code review is performed
+- After all the checks have passed and the code review is performed
   - If the pull request can be fast-forwarded, merge it with:
   ```
   git fetch origin